nonamephysics/risk-management-app/README.md

 All features require login with security code (`admin123` by default).

 ### 📁 1.
 Upload Documents
-- Click "Select File" and choose a CSV or XLSX file
+- Click "Select File" and choose a supported file (CSV, XLSX, SAS7BDAT, or XPT)
 - Enter a **unique** tag/name for the document (no duplicates allowed)
 - Click "Upload File"
 - Review any validation errors if non-ASCII characters are found